Vankata453/ZoneInternetGamesServer/README.md

 ### Internet Games Client DLL + DLL Injector

 A DLL, which is to be injected into any of the 3 games, using the DLL Injector application.

-It has two variants for Windows 7 and Windows XP games.
-The Windows XP variant is only available in x86 builds.
+Both applications have two variants for Windows 7 and Windows XP games.
+The Windows XP one is only available in x86 builds.

-> [!NOTE]
->
-> The Internet Games Client DLL and the DLL Injector currently do not run on Windows XP, due to them linking to newer libraries.
-> Currently, you can only use them when playing the Windows XP Internet Games on a newer Windows version.

 #### Functionality